 PWM can only be used to modulate pulse.
-To select PWM modulation, first select Pulse, then press Menu \rightarrow Modulation \rightarrow "PWM" to enable PWM function.
+To select PWM modulation, first select Pulse, when the Shift key is illuminated, press Home/Menu Modulation Modulation Modulation PWM" to enable PWM function.
 Tap the icon at the upper-right corner of the interface to view and set the parameters of the current carrier waveform.
 Tap the icon at the upper-right corner of the interface again to go back to the current modulation parameter interface.